Free shipping for Keiki Paste in the US

 Long before the scientific discovery of the element nitrogen and its role in plant nutrition, farmers noticed that planting legume crops like clover made soil fertile.
-Uniquely among plants, legumes produce their own nitrogen and replenish the nitrogen content of the soil they grow in.
-This is thanks to a bacteria (Rhizobiaceae, α-Proteobacteria) that resides in their roots.
+Uniquely among plants, legumes produce their own nitrogen and replenish the soil's nitrogen content.
+This is thanks to a bacteria (Rhizobiaceae, α-Proteobacteria) in legume roots.

-Although nitrogen gas is 80 percent of Earth's atmosphere, man-made nitrogen was rare before the beginning of the 19th century.
+Although nitrogen gas makes up 80 percent of the earth's atmosphere, man-made nitrogen was rare before the beginning of the 19th century.
 This was until the invention of the Haber-Bosch process in the early 20th century - a method to obtain nitrogen from the air.

-Cheap synthetic nitrogen fueled the 20th century revolution in global food production.
-Yet this created a huge ecological crisis.
-Synthetic nitrogen run-off from agricultural land into the wider environment constitutes a major pollution problem.
+Cheap synthetic nitrogen fueled the 20th-century revolution in global food production, creating a massive ecological crisis.
+Synthetic nitrogen run-off from agricultural land into the wider environment constitutes a significant pollution problem.

-Rather than buying synthetic brands of nitrogen fertilizer, made your own organic version at home.
-Obtaining nitrogen from organic sources means that you won't be introducing surplus nitrogen into the ecosystem.
+Instead of synthetic nitrogen fertilizer, opt for organic alternatives.
+You can also make your organic version at home.
+Opting nitrogen from organic sources means you won't introduce surplus nitrogen into the ecosystem, and you'll be protecting and nurturing your plants at the same time.

 All plant fertilizers contain nitrogen, phosphorus, and potassium.
-These are the macronutrients, the elements found in the largest quantities in plants.
+These are the macronutrients, the elements found in the most abundant quantities in plants.
 Different types of fertilizer contain these macronutrients in different amounts and ratios.

-While plants also require thirteen other elements in smaller quantities, these micronutrients are usually found in sufficient quantities within the soil.
-Plants need all three macronutrients and thirteen micronutrients to carry out essential physiological maintenance and achieve growth.
+While plants also require thirteen other elements in smaller quantities to carry out essential physiological maintenance and achieve growth, these micronutrients are usually found in sufficient quantities within the soil.
+Plants need all three macronutrients and thirteen micronutrients.

 What are nitrogen-rich fertilizers?